 In accordance with Section 5-1-235 of the Code, each July 1, post-retirement allowance adjustments may be granted to retirees who have been retired for more than 60 months.
 Active members hired prior to July 1, 2007 and retire on or after July 1, 2010 must have at least 20 years of creditable service to be eligible for post-retirement COLAs.
 Active members hired on or after July 1, 2007 must have at least twenty five (25) years of creditable service to be eligible for post-retirement COLAs.
 For active members who select the DROP program, the eligibility period to receive COLAs in the DROP remains a minimum of 12 months.
 Once the member actually retires, the eligibility period for a post-retirement COLA is a minimum of 48 months.
 The post-retirement allowance adjustment is equal to the increase in the Consumer Price Index - All Urban Consumers (CPI-U) for the previous calendar year, in an amount not to exceed 3%, provided sufficient investment income in excess of valuation requirements has accumulated in the Post-Retirement Increase Fund Balance Account described in Note 2.
-The maximum Post-Retirement Increase Fund Account Balance is equal to twice the cost of a 3% COLA.
-Additional details regarding cost-of-living increases may be found in the Summary of Plan Provisions under the heading Post-Retirement Allowance Increases.
+The maximum Post-Retirement Increase may be found in the Summary of Plan Provisions under the heading Post-Retirement Allowance Increases.